Philippines president Rodrigo Duterte is running a deadly, merciless drug war— and president Donald Trump is all for it.

 Duterte, who became Philippines president in 2016, says Trump recently called to praise the Filipino leader’s drug war.

-And make no mistake—this is a real war… a war that kills people.
+And make no mistake, Duterte’s drug war is a real war… a war that kills people.

 Duterte’s targets are the 3-4 million Filipinos he describes as drug pushers or drug addicts.

 “I have to slaughter these idiots for destroying my country,” President Duterte says.